alanmaydwell/py_docker/README.md

 # py_docker
-Practicing using Python SDK for Docker
+Practising using Python SDK for Docker

 ## run_image.py
 Simple example of using docker.py to run a new container from an already downloaded image.